/ p.73 /

 [A NEEDLE AND THREAD.]

-mother Twitchett had but one eye,
+OLD mother Twitchett had but one eye,

-And a long tail which she let fly;
+And a long tail which she let fly ;

 And every time she went over a gap,